 The standard combinations of pipe nominal diameter and wall thickness (schedule) are covered by the ASME B36.10 for carbon and alloy pipes, and ASME B36.19 specifications for stainless steel pipe respectively.

-We give you some EXAMPLES to show pipe’s outside diameter.
+We give you some EXAMPLES to show the pipe’s outside diameter.

 The outside diameter of the tube is the actual value, not the nominal size, the inside diameter of a tube depends on the thickness of the tube, ID = OD – 2 × WT.